interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.visualising.rst

    > plot edited as bar chart with title as 'Example plot' and x_label as 'Subcorpus'
    > plot edited as area chart with stacked and colours as Paired
-   > plot edited with style as seaborn-talk
+   > plot edited with style as seaborn-talk # defaults to line chart

+There are many possible arguments for customising the figure